manikantprasad98544/Inventory-Management-System/README.md

 -------

 ### Features
-Adding new item to the inventory
+Adding new item to the inventory.
-User can make purchase using product Id record.json files contains all the product present in inventory.
+User can make purchase using product Id. record.json files contains all the product present in inventory.
-After each successful purchase inventory gets updated After each successful purchase all transaction details get stored in sales.json
+After each successful purchase inventory gets updated.
+After each successful purchase all transaction details get stored in sales.json.

 ###